matt-ramotar/forester/README.md

 ## Solution

-Forester keeps diagrams aligned with code using these tactics:
+- **DSL**: Define nodes and edges using the Forester DSL.

-1. **Automatic generation**: Forester parses your code and generates architecture diagrams based on your code's structure and annotations.
+- **Automatic generation**: Forester parses your code and generates architecture diagrams based on your code's structure and annotations.
-2. **Version control**: Store your architecture diagrams alongside your code in the same version control system.
+- **Version control**: Store your architecture diagrams alongside your code in the same version control system.
-3. **Continuous integration**: Integrate Forester into your CI pipeline to generate and update diagrams automatically whenever significant code changes are made.
+- **CI**: Integrate Forester into your CI pipeline to generate and update diagrams automatically whenever significant code changes are made.
-4. **Collaboration**: Promote a culture of shared responsibility for keeping architecture diagrams current among your engineering team.
+- **Collaboration**: Promote a culture of shared responsibility for keeping architecture diagrams current among your engineering team.

 ## Installation